 San Spirito Chapel Utakarra Cemetery Geraldton

 In Geraldton Cemetery at Utakarra there is a remarkable and surprising little chapel – the Chapel of San Spirito.
-Its plain white walls, colourful interior and the silence, invite us to imagine the lives of those buried here.
-There are two graves, on which names are inscribed … Archdeacon Adolphe Joseph Lecaille and Reverend Dean John Hawes – but only Lecaille’s date of death is engraved – the 7th May 1908.
+Its plain white walls, colourful interior, and the silence, invite us to imagine the lives of those buried here.
+There are two graves, on which these names are inscribed … Archdeacon Adolphe Joseph Lecaille and Reverend Dean John Hawes – but only Lecaille’s date of death is engraved – the 7th May 1908.

 Before Bishop Kelly arrived, Geraldton in Western Australia had seen very few Catholic priests.
-The Belgian-born missionary Adolphe Joseph Leccaille, later Archdeacon Lecaille, was one of them.
+The Belgian-born missionary Adolphe Joseph Lecaille, later Archdeacon Lecaille, was one of them.
 Under very primitive conditions, Lecaille designed and built seven churches in the Diocese in the late 1860’s and 70’s, including the first churches at Greenough and Northampton, and the first St Francis Xavier Church in Geraldton.
 Over this period of ten years, Lecaille also travelled on horseback from town to town to say Mass – paving the way for John Hawes’s own journeys many decades later,

-John Hawes greatly admired Lecaille’s devotion to the people of the Geraldton diocese and, in 1935, decided to honour the memory of this remarkable pioneer priest by building a cemetery and tomb at this cemetery.
+John Hawes greatly admired Lecaille’s devotion to the people of the Geraldton diocese and, in 1935, decided to honour the memory of this remarkable pioneer priest by building a chapel and tomb at this cemetery.

 The Chapel of San Spirito was perhaps the project closest to John Hawes’ heart.
 It was Hawes who secretly donated money to the diocese to build the chapel out of respect for his predecessor, and it was also he who donated his services and artwork.
 In return, he was allowed to design the Chapel as he wanted.

-The second grave at the Chapel is engraved with the following words : “Pray for the soul of the Reverend John Hawes, dean of the Parish of Mullewa, architect of Geraldton Cathedral, and builder of this an other churches”.
+The second grave at the Chapel is engraved with the following words : “Pray for the soul of the Reverend John Hawes, dean of the Parish of Mullewa, architect of Geraldton Cathedral, and builder of this and other churches”.